trufflesuite/trufflesuite.com/src/docs/ganache/how-to/workspaces/edit-workspaces.md

 ---
-title: Editing Workspaces
+title: Edite Workspaces
 layout: docs.hbs
 ---
-# Editing Workspaces
+# Edit Workspaces

 To edit a workspace without loading it first, from the home screen, hover over the workspace name and click the settings icon on the right hand side.
 You'll then be able to [reconfigure your existing workspace](/docs/ganache/workspaces/creating-workspaces#workspace-configuration).